History

 In 2015, the umbrella foundation Kunstmuseum Bern - Zentrum Paul Klee was established at the end of a long-standing cultural policy process, giving both institutions joint strategic management.

 Between December 2018 and July 2019, the Kunstmuseum Bern invited the public to take part in an open dialog to identify the requirements for the museum's renewal.
-These requirements were incorporated into an international architectural competition, which will be decided in August 2024.
+These requirements were incorporated into an international architectural competition, which was decided in August 2024.
 With the renovation of the old building and a new replacement building (to replace the current extension), the museum should enable art enjoyment, encounters and education in a contemporary form and also once again meet the requirements for fire protection, earthquake safety and the protection of cultural assets.

 Past and future of the Kunstmuseum Bern